-The question paper consists of Five units: 1, II, III, IV and V. Units 1, II, III, and IV will have two questions each carrying 15 marks.
-The students are to attempt one question from each unit approximately in 1000 words.
-Unit-V consists of 10 short answer type question to be set from the entire syllabus will carry 20 marks in all.
-Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of eight short answer questions to be set from the entire syllabus.
+The students are to attempt five questions from this unit.
+Each short answer question carries 3 marks, to be attempted in about 100 words.

-1. Caste System in India -
+1. Caste System in India:

-- (a) Origin, features, functions and changing pattern. - (b) Perspective to Study Caste system: G.S.
+- (a) Origin, features, functions and Changing patterns. - (b) Perspective to Study Caste system: G.S.
 Ghurye, M.N.
-Shrinivas, Louis Dumount and Andre Beteille. - (c) Caste Conflicts
+Shrinivas, Louis Dumount and Andre Beteille.